CodeArtisanRiz/dineops_backend/DOCKER_README.md

    ```

    This will start the Django application service and connect to your existing MySQL database.
+   Static files are automatically collected during the build process.

 4. **Database Migration** (First time only):
    In a new terminal, run the database migrations: